ng-parth/notifyMe/README.md

 ### Close Button

 The cross on top right corner of notification will dismiss the current notification.
 This is available in all types of notifications.
+Customise using `closeable` params in `options` while triggering the notification.

 ### Auto-dismiss/Timeouts
 At present, only `info` notification are dismissed automatically after 90000ms.
 This can be customised by overriding the timeout parameter in config file.
+This can also be customised using `timeout` and `autoDismiss` params in options while triggering the notifications.'